 - a.
 Intended for use as an implant; or - b.
-Purported to be useful in supporting or sustaining human life; or - Intended for a use that is of substantial importance in diagnosing, curing, mitigating or treating disease, or otherwise preventing impairment of human health; or - d.
-One that otherwise prevents a serious risk to the health, safety or welfare of subjects determine the appropriateness of the consent document as part of the review process.
-The IRB will review whether the device is considered to be non-significant and will consult the investigator and/or sponsor when appropriate.
+Purported to be useful in supporting or sustaining human life; or - c.
+Intended for a use that is of substantial importance in diagnosing, curing, mitigating or treating disease, or otherwise preventing impairment of human health; or - d.
+One that otherwise prevents a serious risk to the health, safety or welfare of subjects the investigator and/or sponsor when appropriate.
 The IRB also has an internal checklist for review of devices.

 The IRB will make an independent assessment of the risk of the device to be used for the study.
-After risk determination, the IRB will make a risk/benefit assessment and
+After risk determination, the IRB will make a risk/benefit assessment and determine the appropriateness of the consent document as part of the review process.
+The IRB will review whether the device is considered to be non-significant and will consult